Bugsy Siegel: Hollywood

 In Hollywood, Siegel was welcomed in the highest circles and befriended movie stars.
 He was known to associate with George Raft, Clark Gable, Gary Cooper and Cary Grant, as well as studio executives Louis B. Mayer and Jack L. Warner.
 Actress Jean Harlow was a friend of Siegel and godmother to his daughter Millicent.
 Siegel purchased real estate and threw lavish parties at his Beverly Hills home.
 He gained admiration from young celebrities, including Tony Curtis, Phil Silvers and Frank Sinatra.

 Siegel had several relationships with prominent women, including socialite Countess Dorothy di Frasso.
 The alliance with the countess took Siegel to Italy in 1938, where he met Fascist dictator Benito Mussolini, to whom Siegel tried to sell weapons.
 Siegel also met Nazi leaders Hermann Göring and Joseph Goebbels, to whom he took an instant dislike and later offered to kill.
 He only relented because of the countess's anxious pleas.

 In Hollywood, Siegel worked with the syndicate to form illegal rackets.
 He devised a plan of extorting movie studios; he would take over local trade unions and stage strikes to force studios to pay him off so that the unions would start working again.
 Siegel borrowed money from celebrities and did not pay them back, knowing that they would never ask him for the money.
 During his first year in Hollywood, he received more than $400,000 in loans from movie stars.
+He also set up an illegal casino at Castillo del Lago.